-Results from end of course standardized tests show Texas students faring best in the areas of math and science, but falling considerably short in English and on the writing exam.
+Concern Or Praise For STAAR Passing Rates Results?Results from end of course standardized tests show Texas students faring best in the areas of math and science, but falling considerably short in English and on the writing exam.

 State Funding For Public Education Is "Hopelessly Broken"Attorneys for hundreds of Texas school districts are telling a judge that state funding for public education is "hopelessly broken."

 Texas Senators Examine Longer School Day, Year Top education leaders in the Texas Senate are examining ways to extend school days and school years to improve classroom learning.